Common questions campus departments may have concerning procurement and management of "cloud" services:

 Information that is subject to state or federal regulations will have use and disclosure restrictions that must be maintained.
 Student records are protected by FERPA regulations.
 Medical records are protected by HIPAA, FERPA, and state laws.

-For evaluating cloud service providers that handle PL2 data on behalf of the University, Information Security & Policy (ISP) offers the Vendor Security Assessment Program (VSAP).
+For evaluating cloud service providers that handle PL2 data on behalf of the University, the Information Security Office offers the Vendor Security Assessment Program (VSAP).
 The VSAP is intended to ensure that campus third-party service providers adhere to the same baseline level of security practices required for campus systems and applications that contain protected information and are managed and maintained by internal campus resources.

 To request a VSAP evaluation for a PL2 system that is vendor managed, review the Details of the Vendor Security Assessment Program and then send an email request to email@example.com (link sends e-mail).